 - Once they have cooled; test the tops of the lids by pushing down.
 You should not be able to push down.
 Wipe them clean to remove any calcium from the water.
 Handwrite or print labels with the name of your jam and the date.
 For any of those jars that you could push the lid down, simply place in the refrigerator and consume with the month.
 The rest can stay on shelves for up to a year, but keep them in a dry place with no sunlight.
 Like a good Rosé, confitures should be consumed within the year.

 As you can see the process is hardly difficult.
 All you need are the right tools and you’ll be off perfecting your recipes.
 Here is a good list of what you need:

 - Large wide mouth pan, for making the confiture;

 - Large Canning pot with metal rack for submerging the jars;

 - Canning tongs, to lift the jars out of the hot water;

 - Potato masher

 I also have a few fabulous suggestions for confitures.
 Trying different combinations like strawberry and basil; pear, lime and ginger, apple and caramel, peaches and cloves or one of my personal favourites, melon jam, made from fresh cantaloupes.
 It is divine!

 I even use confiture in many of my meat sauces for things like duck, beef and pork.
 Simply take the renderings (juices and some fat from the cooked meat), place in a saucepan with 125ml of jam and cook on high stirring constantly for five minutes.
 Voilà! … a sauce that would impress a French chef and more importantly, will impress your loved ones.

 I hope you liked this blog on confiture and preserves.
 I can tell you these little pots of heaven are welcome gifts for any host, a neighbour or especially for friends and family.
 Now sit back and savour your spoils on croissants, a fresh baguette or porridge.
-Its easy, productive and it’s tasty!
+It is easy, productive and tasty!